haifengkao/ResumableCombine/README.md

 let subscription = [1, 2, 3, 4, 5].publisher.rm.assign(to: \.value, on: object)
 ```

-Assign that will request one item then stop
+Assign that will request one item then stop.

-We can use subscription.resume() to request for additional items
+We can use subscription.resume() to request for additional items.
 ```swift
 let subscription = (0 ...
 Int.max).publisher.rm.assign(to: \.value, on: object, mode: .singleDemand)